 Here is the most subscribed to YouTuber in Japan.
 He is also known as the “King of comedy in Japanese YouTube media” and is famous for comedy sketches and challenges.
 His real name is Hajime Eda.

 He is also a part of Uuum and has equal popularity on Twitter, occupying the fifth rank with the largest followers in Japan.
 He also has his new show on YouTube Originals called “The Fake Show”.

-Hopefully, you’ll love my recommendations and if you discover or want to recommend us more Japanese Youtubers we didn’t mention, comment down below and also share your opinion with us regarding our top list of youtubers in Japan.
+If you discover or want to recommend yo us more Japanese Youtubers we didn’t mention, comment down and also share your opinion with us regarding our top list of youtubers in Japan.